baublet/w8mngr-legacy/README.md

   - [ ] For processing normal requests
   - [ ] For error handling
   - [ ] For connectivity issues
+- [ ] Incorporate a universal tagging system so that foods (and later, recipes and training activities) can be searched by tags, e.g. "gluten free" "vegetarian", etc.

 ## For Version 0.2